 (c) The adjustments described in Sections 2.3(a) and (b) are hereinafter referred to as the "Purchase Price Adjustments".

-2.3 Statement .
+2.4 Statement.
 Not later than three business days prior to the Closing Date, Seller shall prepare and deliver to Buyer a statement (the "Statement") of the Purchase Price Adjustments and the Adjusted Purchase Price.
-At Closing, Buyer shall pay the Adjusted Purchase Price.
+At Closing, Buyer shall pay the Adjusted Purchase Price (less the Earnest Money).

-2.4 Allocated Values.
+2.5 Allocated Values.
 The parties agree to allocate the Purchase Price among the Assets for all purposes (including financial accounting and tax purposes) on or before the Closing Date (the "Allocated Values").
 Seller and Buyer each agree that they will not take any position inconsistent with such allocation in preparing all tax returns and tax reports to governmental authorities ("Tax Returns") or otherwise.
 The parties will timely furnish each other their tax identification numbers and other reasonably requested tax compliance information, and Seller will furnish Buyer with a non-foreign affidavit at Closing.